 If the configuration file does not disable BPI+, then the CM's Authorization state machine and its TEK state machine for the Primary SAID MUST continue to operate.
-If the configuration file enables BPI+ but contains BPI+ settings that differ from the default values listed in Table A-1, then the CM MUST update its Auth and TEK state machines with any changed values it receives in the configuration file.
+If the configuration file enables BPI+ but contains BPI+ settings that differ from the default values listed in Table 35 - Recommended Operational Ranges for BPI+ Configuration Parameters, then the CM MUST update its Auth and TEK state machines with any changed values it receives in the configuration file.

 If the Authorization Grace Time value changes, the CM MUST Re-Authorize after registration messaging is complete.
 If the TEK Grace Time value changes, the CM MUST perform a TEK Refresh after registration messaging is complete.
 If the configuration file contains BG_CFG subtype 3 (Authorization Grace Time, see Annex A) and its value is greater than half the remaining Authorization lifetime, then the CM MUST immediately set the Authorization Grace Time to 1 second less than half the remaining Authorization lifetime.
-If the configuration file does not contain BPI+ settings, or BPI+ settings are present and have default values listed in Table A-1, then the CM's state machines MUST continue to operate as normal EAE (see Annex A.2).
+If the configuration file does not contain BPI+ settings, or BPI+ settings are present and have default values listed in Table 35 - Recommended Operational Ranges for BPI+ Configuration Parameters, then the CM's state machines MUST continue to operate as normal EAE (see Section A.2).